Developer Guide

 Enter

-in the command box.Expected: SociaLite shows error message, indicating at least one field to edit must be provided.
+edit 2in the command box.Expected: SociaLite shows error message, indicating at least one field to edit must be provided.

 -